apache/lucene/lucene/MIGRATE.md

 The static `IndexSearcher#sslices(List<LeafReaderContext> leaves, int maxDocsPerSlice, int maxSegmentsPerSlice)` method now supports an additional 4th and last argument to optionally enable creating segment partitions:
 `IndexSearcher#sslices(List<LeafReaderContext> leaves, int maxDocsPerSlice, int maxSegmentsPerSlice, boolean allowSegmentPartitions)`

+### TotalHitCountCollectorManager constructor

+`TotalHitCountCollectorManager` now requires that an array of `LeafSlice`s, retrieved via `IndexSearcher#getSlices`, is provided to its constructor.
+Depending on whether segment partitions are present among slices, the manager can optimize the type of collectors it created and exposes via `newCollector`.